-These financial statements were authorized for issue by the directors on April 30, 2024.
+These financial statements were authorized for issue by the directors on April 26, 2025.

-2. Summary of material accounting policies
+2. Basis of preparation / measurement and Material accounting policies

 This note provides a list of material accounting policies adopted in the preparation of these financial statements.